PersonaGym: Evaluating Persona Agents and LLMs

 \paragraph{\score is Highly Correlated with Human Judgment} Table~\ref{tab:correlations} show strong correlations between Spearman and Kendall-Tau correlation scores between \score and human evaluations.
 The highest task-level Spearman score reached 84.8\% for Expected Action using \textsc{LLaMA-2-70b}, while the peak Kendall-Tau score was 77.2\%, observed for Linguistic Habits with \textsc{LLaMA-2-70b} and Linguistic Habits with \textsc{LLaMA-2-13b}.
 Overall \score correlations averaged 75.1\% (Spearman) and 62.73\% (Kendall-Tau) across the three models.
 Importantly, we witness strong inter-annotator agreement, with a Fleiss' Kappa score of $\mathbf{0.71}$ across all annotators.

 \textbf{These strong correlations validate \benchmark's potential for large-scale automated evaluation of persona agents, demonstrating its alignment with human judgment.} Interestingly, \textsc{LLaMA-2-13b} demonstrates higher correlations with human evaluations compared to \textsc{GPT-3.5} and \textsc{LLaMA-2-70b} in several key tasks, particularly excelling in Persona Consistency.
-This unexpected performance suggests potential ambiguities in responses from larger models, evident in \textsc{LLaMA-2-70b}'s lower Spearman correlation scores for Persona Consistency and Linguistic Habits. \paragraph{Model-Human Agreement Case} Appendix~\ref{appendix: qualitative} illustrates strong alignment between \benchmark and human evaluations across different LLMs.
+This unexpected performance suggests potential ambiguities in responses from larger models, evident in \textsc{LLaMA-2-70b}'s lower Spearman correlation scores for Persona Consistency and Linguistic Habits.
+Further experiments showing the efficacy of our human evaluation is present in Appendix~\ref{appendix:rebuttal}

+\paragraph{Model-Human Agreement Case} Appendix~\ref{appendix: qualitative} illustrates strong alignment between \benchmark and human evaluations across different LLMs.
 For the 36-year-old Australian environmental lawyer persona, all models adapted their linguistic style to the courtroom context. \textsc{LLaMA-2-13b} received the highest score (4.5) from both evaluation methods, likely due to its specific references to indigenous peoples and Australian colloquialisms that aligned with the persona. \textsc{GPT-3.5} and \textsc{LLaMA-2-70b} scored 4.0, indicating competent but less tailored performances.
-This case demonstrates \benchmark's capacity to assess context-aware linguistic patterns. \paragraph{Model-Human Disagreement Case} Appendix~\ref{appendix: qualitative} also presents an evaluation discrepancy case.
+This case demonstrates \benchmark's capacity to assess context-aware linguistic patterns.

+\paragraph{Model-Human Disagreement Case} Appendix~\ref{appendix: qualitative} also presents an evaluation discrepancy case.
 For a 22-year-old London writer persona, \benchmark assigned high scores (4.5, 4.5, 4.0) while human evaluators gave substantially lower scores (2.0, 2.0, 3.0).
 Only \textsc{LLaMA-2-70b} incorporated British vernacular, and all responses lacked the sophisticated language expected from a writer describing artwork.
 This disparity highlights an opportunity to improve \benchmark's ability to penalize responses that fail to establish and maintain expected linguistic characteristics of a given persona.